ouracademy/ng2-validation/README.md

 ```

 ## Validators
-This is the list of the supported validations (it will grow...)
+This is the list of the supported validations

 #### angular2 built-in validators